 - 1.1 Rochford District Council's LDF Core Strategy Proposed Submission draft DPD was published for public consultation in September 2009 for a six week period.
 It was accompanied by a Sustainability Appraisal Report produced by consultants, Enfusion Ltd. The Proposed Submission Draft incorporated comments and representations from public consultation on the earlier versions of the plan and the sustainability appraisal undertaken throughout the plan-making process. - 1.2 The Council submitted the Rochford District Core Strategy to the Secretary of State in January 2010.
 Since that time the document has been under examination by the Planning Inspectorate to determine whether it is sound and legally compliant.
 During the course of the examination, the change in government and subsequent changes in national policy have resulted in delays in the determination of the Core Strategy's soundness. - 1.3 In light of the recent High Court Ruling Save Historic Newmarket v.
 Forest Heath District Council, Enfusion advised the Council that it would be prudent to undertake a review of the Core Strategy Sustainability Appraisal, ensuring compliance with the new case law on SEA arising from this ruling.
 Rochford District Council has subsequently requested that the issuing of a decision on the soundness of the Core Strategy be delayed to enable the Council to undertake such a review.
 The Planning Inspectorate has accepted this request and the Council commissioned Enfusion in May 2011 to undertake the work.
-This report is available for public consultation and any responses received may be further considered during the ongoing examination of the Core Strategy.
-Any comments should be sent to: planning.policy@rochford.gov.uk; or: Planning Policy, Council Offices, South Street, Rochford, Essex.
-SS4 1BW.
-The deadline for submitting comments is 5pm on 11 July 2011. - 1.4 In response to the findings of the Forest Heath Case, this addendum SA report provides a summary of the alternatives considered throughout the production of the plan setting out the reasons for selecting /rejecting those alternatives.
+In response to the findings of the Forest Heath Case, this addendum SA report provides a summary of the alternatives considered throughout the production of the plan setting out the reasons for selecting /rejecting those alternatives.
 It also includes consideration of more detailed housing locations (than previously appraised).
 In addition to informing the Core Strategy, this work will also help to guide the further development of the Council's Site Allocations DPD.
+This addendum report should be read in conjunction with previous Sustainability Appraisal Reports and iterations of the Core Strategy, in particular the SA report of the LDF Core Strategy Proposed Submission draft DPD (2009) for a full account of how the Sustainability Appraisal has influenced the process to date.